-Traditional Traditional Mixed type Non-Traditional Type Predominantly Predominantly Behavioural Type Cognitive Type Behavioural A CONTRACTOR OF THE CONTRACTOR Secondary Domain of Secondary Domain of 0 111 functioning Functioning Functioning Cognitive Secondary Domain of Functioning Primary domain of functioning Primary domain of functioning Affective runctioning Tunctioning Primary domain of Secondary Domain of Allective functioning Functioning Bully - could be primary psychopath Hard to identify 'Bully' could be secondary psychopath Free floating Hostility Looks like they just 'snap'' Good Kid - No history of Violence Adults are aware of High risk Behaviours History of childhood trauma Will defend against emotional pain High levels of justification Do not want to get caught Understands that consequences are imminent Can delay violence and threats of violence Blame others and society May act violent in front of adults who do not respect them One target at a time Site selection is site of opportunity and selected.
+Traditional Traditional Mixed type Non-Traditional Type Predominantly Predominantly 0.000 Behavioural Type Cognitive Type Behavioural Primary domain of functioning Secondary Domain of Functioning Secondary Domain of Functioning Cognitive Secondary Domain of Functioning Primary domain of functioning Primary domain of functioning Affective Primary domain of functioning Secondary Domain of Functioning Bully - could be primary psychopath Hard to identify 'Bully' could be secondary psychopath Free floating Hostility Looks like they just 'snap'' Good Kid - No history of Violence Adults are aware of High risk Behaviours History of childhood trauma Will defend against emotional pain High levels of justification Do not want to get caught Understands that consequences are imminent Can delay violence and threats of violence Blame others and society May act violent in front of adults who do not respect them One target at a time Site selection is site of opportunity and selected.
 Acts out in Cognitive Domain Observable only to targets and those they allow to witness Exhibit many of the Violent Characteristics in DSM-IV Most cases peer are aware of high risk activities, adults may be aware Not come to attention of authority.
-They are skilled at avoiding detection Usually family is only aware of violence May have History of childhood trauma Violence is used to get something they want High levels of justification Good control over emotions Do not want to get caught Can delay violence Target is usually specific Site selection based on opportunity to outburst Has short fuse Displays signs of ODD Has history of violence In most cases Adults are aware of child volatility Violent behaviours may be happening outside of school Situations History of childhood trauma that has not been treated and they feel abused They are aware of how emotional intense they have become Regularly have periods of overwhelming emotional pain No control of emotions Can change targets if Do not Exhibit Violent Characteristics in DSM-IV Only surface when they do a violent act Most adults and youth are not aware of violent tendencies Often have history of Childhood trauma Trauma not treated but aware they have been abused ( justification for) Good control of emotions leading up to act, but violent episode is emotionally charged Exhibit profound remorse after Process leading up to act is lengthy and painful Want to get caught If initial cries for help are not answered, justification
+They are skilled at avoiding detection Usually family is only aware of violence May have History of childhood trauma Violence is used to get something they want High levels of justification Good control over emotions Do not want to get caught Can delay violence Target is usually specific Site selection based on opportunity to outburst Has short fuse Displays signs of ODD Has history of violence In most cases Adults are Do not Exhibit Violent Characteristics in DSM-IV Only surface when they do a violent act Most adults and youth are not aware of violent tendencies Often have history of Childhood trauma Trauma not treated but aware they have been abused ( justification for) Good control of emotions leading up to act, but violent episode is emotionally charged Exhibit profound remorse after Process leading up to act is lengthy and painful Want to get caught If initial cries for help are not answered, justification increases Delay violence for as long as they can Target can be specific,